Pendred syndrome

-Pendred syndrome is a genetic disorder leading to congenital bilateral (both sides) sensorineural hearing loss and goitre with euthyroid or mild hypothyroidism (decreased thyroid gland function).
+Pendred syndrome is a genetic disorder leading to congenital bilateral sensorineural hearing loss and goitre with euthyroid or mild hypothyroidism.
 There is no specific treatment, other than supportive measures for the hearing loss and thyroid hormone supplementation in case of hypothyroidism.
 It is named after Vaughan Pendred (1869–1946), the British doctor who first described the condition in an Irish family living in Durham in 1896.
 It accounts for 7.5% to 15% of all cases of congenital deafness.

 Signs and symptoms

 The hearing loss of Pendred syndrome is often, although not always, present from birth, and language acquisition may be a significant problem if deafness is severe in childhood.
 The hearing loss typically worsens over the years, and progression can be step-wise and related to minor head trauma.
 In some cases, language development worsens after head injury, demonstrating that the inner ear is sensitive to trauma in Pendred syndrome; this is as a consequence of the widened vestibular aqueducts usual in this syndrome.
 Vestibular function varies in Pendred syndrome and vertigo can be a feature of minor head trauma.
 A goitre is present in 75% of all cases.